C00ldudeNoonan/simple-dbt-runner/README.md

     - We also assume you have a `profiles.yml` file
     - This opens a PR with our suggested changes to your `profiles.yml` file
  4. Add some environment variables to your GitHub Actions Secrets in the Settings tab.
 You can see which vars are needed based on the open PR.
- 5. Run the `Manual DBT Run` to test that you're good to go
+ 5. Run the `Manual dbt Run` to test that you're good to go
  6. Edit the Actions you want to keep and delete the ones you don't

 That's it!